sbabic/swupdate/doc/source/sw-description.rst

 		}
 	);

 Entries in "files" section are managed as single files.
-The attribute "path" and "filesystem" are mandatory. swupdate copies the file in the path specified after mounting the device.
+The attributes "path" and "filesystem" are mandatory. swupdate copies the file in the path specified after mounting the device.